 }

-This is simply declarative, it is a way of doing it, the only thing you have to keep in mind is that with a ForEach we can create view elements dynamically.
+This is simply declarative, it is one way to do it, the only thing you have to keep in mind is that with a ForEach we can create view elements dynamically.

 Of course, this list of categories must have a structure that we will see later in another post...

-ForEach, HStack to stack images and texts horizontally
+ForEach, HStack for horizontal stacking, images and texts

-Now, if you want to have a more interesting list, you could create another component and set an image and a text; therefore, now you would have 3 components (not counting the text and image components that you are using in this same component) and we take advantage of one and indicate that we want to place an alignment; Just as it happens with the LinearLayout in Android or the same VStack in classic Swift, here we have a couple of components to align or place elements vertically or horizontally:
+Now, if you want to have a more interesting listing you could create another component and establish an image and a text; therefore, now you would have 3 components (not counting the text and image components that you are using in this same component) and we take the opportunity to indicate that we want to place an alignment; just as happens with LinearLayout in Android or the same VStack in classic Swift, here we have a couple of components to align or place elements vertically or horizontally:

 List {